SimonLawrenceGB/aws_restart_local/Markdown_Files/Fri_27th_Database.md

-# Database Activities on Friday 27th
+# Database Activities On Friday 27th Of October

 > Today, we delved into database technology and transactions, gaining valuable insights into ACID principles.